In today’s tutorial, we’ll see how to use KWalletManager to create a new wallet and use a GPG key for its encryption.

 Start the KGpg program from the main menu.
 A dialog box appears, prompting us to select the GnuPG binary.
 We’ll use the system binary for this tutorial.

 - If it can’t find one, KGpg will prompt us to create a GnuPG configuration file.
-Since this is a new key, we choose Create Config and leave the default path for the file.
+Since this is a new key, we choose Create Config and leave the default file path.

 - Next, we click the Finish button to generate a new key.